Hopes are dim as US and China resume high-stakes trade talks

 A limited deal with Beijing might involve the United States delaying new tariffs in exchange for China buying more U.S. farm products.

 David Herring, president of the National Pork Producers Council, said hog farmers hope to see China reduce its retaliatory tariffs of 62% on American pork.
-China is facing a major pork shortage as it combats African swine flu.
+China is facing a major pork shortage as it combats African swine fever.

 “China really needs pork,” Herring said.
 “So we’re optimistic a deal will come about.”

-Note: This story has been corrected to show that China is combating African swine fever, not flu.